If you are planning to do some work on your home, a building permit or planning review may be required.

 Can I conduct a business out of my home?

 Home Occupations are allowed within the City of Fresno but there are limitations.
-Restrictions and allowances related to home occupations will be added soon.
-Zone Clearance approval for a proposed home occupation is required.
 There is a $27.00 processing fee for all Clearances.
-All Clearances can be completed over the counter at the Development Department in City Hall, or mailed in with money included to:
+All Clearances can be completed over the counter at the Development Department in City Hall, or mailed in a check payable to the City of Fresno to:

 2600 Fresno St, Third Floor